 Gail Ashton is a photographer and writer who tells stories about the ways we live with nature, and nature lives with us.
-She holds BA(Hons) in Photographic Communication from Falmouth University, and is currently studying for a Master's degree in Photography, also through Falmouth.
+She has a BA(Hons) in Photographic Communication and has just graduated with a Master's degree in Photography (Distinction) from Falmouth University.

 Gail has co-authored natural history books, as well as writing articles and publishing photographs in a range of magazines and publications.
 She is a contributing photographer to the RSBP Image Library, and gives talks and workshops. about photography and natural history.